On your mark, get set, shop!

 Some consumers dream of Black Friday all year long, relishing the pre-dawn moment when they can hit the door-busters.

 But what products are likely to be discounted, making the early morning quest worthwhile?

-At Dealnews.com, staffers call the seven-day period around Thanksgiving "National Deal Week," says Dan de Grandpre, the site's editor in chief and CEO.
+At DealNews.com, staffers call the seven-day period around Thanksgiving "National Deal Week," says Daniel de Grandpre, the site's editor-in-chief and CEO.
 After all, stores open at midnight or even Thanksgiving Day, and many discounts continue through the weekend.

 Stores dictate price points to manufacturers with Black Friday sales in mind.
 Manufacturers hit those low targets with cheaper components -- a lower-quality screen or fewer HDMI ports.

 While not the highest quality, these sets could be fine for a children's room, de Grandpre suggests.
 "If you don't need something that's very high-end, it's the perfect time to buy," he says.